It’s just the beginning of August and sh*t has gotten very real.

 And here we are.

-Like I do every time I’m freaking out, I picked up the phone to call my podcast co-host, Amelia Lester.
+Like our co-founder, Mia Freedman does every time she’s freaking out, she picked up the phone to call her podcast co-host, Amelia Lester.

 You can listen to the full conversation with Mia and Amelia on Tell Me It’s Going To Be OK, right here.
 (Post continues after audio.)